morganross/FilePromptForge/README.md

 it uses dics to send info to other scripts?? no, use variables and files??

+the part that actully calls the api request will be seperate logic script

 we will use all 3?
 i would perfer to use only dics and args i think